STAT545-UBC/STAT545-UBC-original-website/git05_first-use-git-rstudio.md

 **Do this once per new project.**

-  * Go back to RStudio, and start a new Project: File > New Project > Version Control > Git.
+  * Go back to RStudio, and start a new Project: *File > New Project > Version Control > Git*.
 In the "repository URL" paste the URL of your new GitHub repository, e.g., `https://github.com/BernhardKonrad/helloGithub`.

   * Choose the directory in which you want to put your repository and click "Create Project".
 This will create a new sub-directory, which will be all of these things: a directory on your computer, a GitHub repository, and an RStudio Project.